swkfk/quick-runner/README.md

   - `-V`,` --version`    Show the version information and exit.
   - `-?`, `--help`       Show the help message and exit.
   - `-c`, `--compiler`   Choose the compiler.
-If given "auto", the usable and suitable compiler will be chosen (This version will use `gcc` by default).
+If `auto` is given, the usable and suitable compiler will be chosen (This version will use `gcc` by default).
     - Need a string parameter to specify the compiler.
     - The choices are: `gcc`, `g++`, `clang`, `clang++`, `auto`(dufault).
     - If the compiler is not found, the program will exit with an error.
     - To **add a parameter**, you can use `-c gcc` or `--compiler g++` or `--compiler=clang`.
 The following options that need parameters have the same behavior.
+  - `-t`, `--time-limit`    Limit the run time of the program.
+If `0` is given, there will be no limits.
+    - Need an int parameter to specify the time limit.
+    - The program will be killed with the `SIGALRM(14)` if TLE.
+    - Pay attention that, the input time will be calulated in the total time.

 - source-files: